Maxime Lestienne: Standard Liège

-On 25 July 2018, he returned to Belgium, signing with Standard Liège.
-During the 2019-2020 season in the UEFA Europa League group stage fixtures, Lestienne scored an injury time goal from a brilliant counterattack to a famous 2–1 victory against Eintracht Frankfurt.
+On 18 August 2019, Lestienne scored a brace in a 4–1 win over Mouscron.
+After returning from suspension that he picked up against KV Kortrijk on 25 August, he score a brace in a 4–1 win over KV Oostende on 14 September 2019.
+During the 2019–20 season in the UEFA Europa League group stage fixture on 7 November, Lestienne scored an injury time goal from a brilliant counterattack to a famous 2–1 victory against Eintracht Frankfurt.
+In the next UEFA Europa League match, he scored a goal against Vitória Guimarães in a 1–1 draw on 28 November.
 After 109 appearances and 21 goals for the club, he bid farewell.